-If we’re so lazy that pulling your phone out of your pocket to tap a voice activated robot voice to find our music for us would take too much effort, we still have a long ways to go.
-Anyways, let’s say you get in your car and connect your phone to whatever Bluetooth technology you use and you want to start driving because you can’t be late to this event or meeting.
+If we’re so lazy that pulling your phone out of your pocket to tap a voice-activated robot voice to find our music for us would take too much effort, we still have a long ways to go.
+Anyways, let’s say you get in your car and connect your phone to whatever Bluetooth technology you use and you want to start driving because you can’t be late for this event or meeting.

 All you have to do is pair or plug in your device, open the Music Unlimited App, tap the Alexa button and start talking.